American Express Careers

 Offer of employment with American Express is conditioned upon the successful completion of a background verification check, subject to applicable laws and regulations.

-- Qualified to practice law and provide legal advice in an EU jurisdiction with ability and willingness to qualify in Spain (if not already so qualified).
-1 to 5 years’ post-qualification experience ideally in financial services regulation matters
+Qualified to practice law and provide legal advice in an EU jurisdiction with ability and willingness to qualify in UK (if not already so qualified).
+Demonstrated relevant post-qualification experience ideally in competition law matters.
+Post-graduate qualification in competition law desirable.

-- Familiarity with one or more of the following areas would be helpful –payment services, payment schemes, e-money, AML, FSMA.
-Willingness to learn and become expert in these fields
+Familiarity with one or more of the following areas would be helpful: payment services, payment schemes, EU Payments Package.
+Willingness to learn and become an expert in these fields.

 Required Personal Attributes

-- Adaptability – able and willing to work both as part of a team and independently, under supervision of more senior lawyer where appropriate
+Adaptable and collaborative - able and willing to work both as part of a team and independently, under supervision of a more senior lawyer where appropriate.

-- Willingness to learn and grow – willing to learn business sectors relevant to American Express as well as the applicable regulatory environment and to leverage experience gained in this position to expand skill set for future career growth at American Express
+Willingness to learn and grow - willing to learn about business sectors relevant to American Express as well as the applicable regulatory environment and to leverage experience gained in this position to expand skill set for future career growth at American Express.

 Why American Express?